-The ethos of Colman Architects is to work closely with Clients to refine designs and produce cost effective and elegant solutions.
+The ethos of Colman Architects is to work closely with Clients to refine designs and produce elegant, cost effective, sustainable solutions.

 The size of the firm, between 20-35 architects, enables the board of Directors to have an intimate knowledge of every project from start to

 finish.
 The strong senior management team has developed over many years and every person is an expert in their respective field.
-They are responsible for the practice’s reputation for quality control and hands on management of the projects.
+They are responsible for the practice’s reputation for quality control and hands on management.

 This has been developed over our 25+ years of successfully delivering construction projects and follows the principles established in the RIBA’s Plan of Work.